Corporate Membership Program

 11. Financial Obligations.
 The financial obligations of an eligible Corporate membership will be as follows:

-(a) Both the primary member and the secondary member are obligated to pay a $50 new member fee and a $10 fee/donation to the Rotary Works Foundation.
+(a) All member are obligated to pay a $50 new member fee and a $10 fee/donation to the Rotary Works Foundation.

-(b) Both the primary member and the secondary member are obligated to pay quarterly fees for Club dues, District 6250 dues, Rotary International dues, The Rotarian magazine, and Insurance.
+(b) All members are obligated to pay quarterly fees for Club dues, District 6250 dues, Rotary International dues, The Rotarian magazine, and Insurance.

-(d) Both the primary member and secondary member are obligated to sell or purchase the minimum required number of fruit baskets in connection with the Club's annual fundraising project (currently five).
+(d) All members are obligated to sell or purchase the minimum required number of fruit baskets in connection with the Club's annual fundraising project (currently five).

 12. Conversion.
 A designee of the eligible business, while still an employee of such business, may convert to an individual membership under the same approval process of a new member.
 Should a designee of the eligible business leave the business, they may request to join the Club as an individual member.

 13. Bulletin and Communication.
-Both the primary member and secondary member will receive all club bulletins and newsletters.
+All members will receive all club bulletins and newsletters.

 14. The Rotarian Magazine.
-The primary member and secondary member will both receive the relevant Rotary International magazine.
+All members will receive the relevant Rotary International magazine.

 15. Public Liability Cover.
-Both Corporate member designees will be included under the respective club liability insurance while participating in any approved club activities or projects, if applicable.
+All Corporate member designees will be included under the respective club liability insurance while participating in any approved club activities or projects, if applicable.

 16. Participant in Youth Activities.
 The Corporate member designees are expected to abide by all restrictions, policies, and procedures with respect to club activities involving youth.